Elizabeth Maddock Dillon

 Brooke Foucault Welles

-Core Faculty, Assistant Professor, Department of Communication Studiesb.email@example.com Brooke Foucault Welles's Twitter
+Associate Professor, Communication Studiesb.firstname.lastname@example.org Brooke Foucault Welles's Twitter

-Brooke Foucault Welles is an Assistant Professor in the department of Communication Studies and a faculty affiliate of the Network Science Institute at Northeastern University.
-Dr. Foucault Welles studies how social networks shape and constrain human behavior, with a particular emphasis on how the recall and activation of network ties influences success in personal and team goals.
-In the past, Dr. Foucault Welles has examined how social networks influence friendship selection in online communities.
-More recently, her work focuses on how people come to recognize resources within their social networks and leverage them to achieve personal, organizational and social goals.
-Her work is supported by grants from the US Army Research Office (W911NF-14-1-0672) and US Army Research Lab (W911NF-09-2-0053).
+Brooke Foucault Welles is an Assistant Professor in Communication Studies and a Faculty Affiliate of the Network Science Institute.
+She is a graduate of Northwestern University.
+She studies how social networks shape and constrain human behavior, with a particular emphasis on how the recall and activation of network ties influences success in personal and team goals.
+She has examined how social networks influence friendship selection in online communities.
+Her recent work focuses on how people come to recognize resources within their social networks and leverage them to achieve personal, organizational and social goals.
+With Sarah J. Jackson and Moya Bailey, she is the author of #HashtagActivism: Networks of Race and Gender Justice.
+Read more here.

-John is an assistant professor in the School of Journalism, where he teaches digital storytelling, data journalism, and new media.
-His research interests include the dynamics of online environments for news production and engagement; government transparency and access to knowledge; and climate change communications.
-He was formerly Assistant Director for Journalist’s Resource at the Harvard Kennedy School’s Shorenstein Center on Media, Politics and Public Policy, and a lecturer in journalism at Boston University.
+John Wihbey is an Assistant Professor in Journalism and Media Innovation.
+He is a graduate of Columbia University.
+His research fields include: news media and information quality/credibility issues, social networks and news dissemination/consumption, climate change communications and sustainability, and societal effects of big data.
+He was formerly Assistant Director for Journalist Resources at the Harvard Kennedy School’s Shorenstein Center on Media, Politics and Public Policy, and a lecturer in journalism at Boston University.
 He writes for outlets such as the New York Times, Boston Globe, National Geographic, The Chronicle of Higher Education, Nieman Journalism Lab, and Yale Climate Connections.
 He has been a producer and digital editor for the NPR show “On Point,” from WBUR-Boston, and a reporter for the Star-Ledger in New Jersey.
+Read more here.

-Professor Wilson’s research focuses on security and privacy for online social networks.
+Christo Wilson is an Associate Professor in the Khoury College of Computer Sciences, and the Director of the BS in Cybersecurity Program.
+He is a graduate of University of California, Santa Barbara.
+His research focuses on security and privacy for online social networks.
 His work begins with fundamental measurement and modeling of social networks and user dynamics.
-He then applies this knowledge to to build security and privacy-preserving systems that scale to today’s massive social networks.
+He then applies this knowledge to build security and privacy-preserving systems that scale to today’s massive social networks.
 As part of this work, he developed a system for China’s largest social network that has successfully detected more than 1 million fake accounts in its first year of use.
 His expertise extends to other aspects of the social web and to networks more broadly.
-He is working with Assistant Professor Alan Mislove to explore the Internet filter bubble, a term social scientists coined to describe the perils of content personalization on major websites.
+He is working with Alan Mislove to explore the Internet filter bubble, a term social scientists coined to describe the perils of content personalization on major websites.
 His interests also include examining ways to improve network protocols for data centers.
+Read more here.